rougeth/LQTAgridPy/README.md

 # Commandline Options

-	--help            show this help message and exit --gro			  The command requires the path of a file with the '.gro' extension.
+	--help            show this help message and exit --mols			  The command requires the path of a file text with the '.gro' and '.itp' extensions.
-	--itp			  The command requires the path of a file with the '.itp' extension.
 	-c 				  The command requires three integers numbers to determine the array coordinates.
 	-d 				  The command requires three integers numbers to determine the array dimensions.
 	-a 				  The command requires a 'string', with reference to a chemical element (atom test).